dipeshrai123/boilerplate-for-react/README.md

 # Boilerplate for react

-> Official boilerplate for react app with react-auth-navigaton & react-uicomp
+> Official boilerplate for react app with react-auth-navigaton

 ### Redux Integration